Le Clos Arsène Lupin, Maison Maurice Leblanc

 The museum Le Clos Arsène Lupin, Maison Maurice Leblanc in Étretat.

-Le Clos Arsène Lupin, Maison Maurice Leblanc is a museum dedicated to the fictional hero Arsène Lupin, created by the writer Maurice Leblanc.
+Le Clos Arsène Lupin, Maison Maurice Leblanc is a museum in France dedicated to the fictional character Arsène Lupin, a gentleman thief created by the writer Maurice Leblanc.

-The museum is located at 15, rue Guy-de-Maupassant in Étretat, in the former home of Maurice Leblanc.
+The museum is located at 15, rue Guy-de-Maupassant in Étretat, Normandy, the former home of Maurice Leblanc.
 It opened to the public in June 1999, after the house was bought by Maurice Leblanc's granddaughter, Florence Boespflug-Leblanc.
-Le Clos Lupin houses photos, paintings, writings and other personal accessories, some of which are original, as well as clothing and other utensils from his fictional hero Arsène Lupin.
+Le Clos Lupin houses photos, paintings, writings and other personal accessories of the writer, some of which are original, as well as presenting an audio-visual tour celebrating his fictional hero Arsène Lupin.